Diceycle/Arknights-Material-Planner/README.md

 Streamline your Arknights planning with this all-in-one solution.
 Simply select the operator and the upgrade and let the tool do the rest.

-Requirements are **downloaded automatically** so no more researching upgrades and forgetting 10 seconds later which materials you need to farm.
+Requirements are **downloaded automatically**, so no more researching upgrades and forgetting 10 seconds later which materials you need to farm.

 Compare the **total of your selected upgrades** against what is in your depot, **see what you could craft** and what you